YmBIgo/java-reader/README.md

 Once downloaded, open the Command Palette with Command + Shift + P, and click “Open Java Reader Tab”.
 If a tab opens on the right side, it was successful.

 5. Configure settings
-Provide the path to jdtls and select your preferred LLM (OpenAI, Claude, or Plamo).
+Provide the "path to jdtls" and "Java project path" and select your "preferred LLM (OpenAI, Claude, Gemini, or Plamo)".

 6. Start exploration in the chat UI